Natural Feminine Products: Why You Should Make the Switch – Bona Dea Naturals

 It's no secret that a majority of the feminine products lining today's store shelves—from tampons to feminine pads—are made from traditional synthetic cotton.
 The problem is, using these products can potentially lead to health issues, from irritation and allergies to more serious conditions like bacterial infections and Toxic Shock Syndrome (TSS).

-They're better for the planet
+Natural feminine products are better for the planet

 According to the Campaign for Safe Cosmetics, the average woman using tampons will end up going through 11,000+ in her lifetime.
 That's a lot to add to the landfill.
 On the flip side, many organic tampons come with biodegradable applicators, which are much more environmentally friendly than their petroleum-based plastic counterparts.